drekka/Alchemic/README.md

 ## Starting

 Alchemic will automatically start itself when the app loads.
-During this process it will following this sequence of events:
+During this process it will follow this sequence of events:

 1. Start itself on a background thread.
 2. Scan all classes in your app for dependency injection commands.